tomo-sakuma/stata_dyndoc_customize/README.md

 ## Putting "to the top" button

-put below on the top of the file that let stat read using `dyndoc` command
+put below on the top of the file that let Stata read using `dyndoc` command

 ```html
 <a id="top"></a>